dipsuw/data-512-a1/README.md

 * data processing
 * data analysis
 * data analysis
-Automating these three stages would greatly enhance reproducibility of a project.
 ### Data Curation
 Data curation is the management of data throughout its lifecycle, from creation and initial storage to the time when it is archived or becomes obsolete and is deleted.
 ## License of the source data